How accurate are existing land cover maps for agriculture in Sub-Saharan Africa?: Results

-Cropland maps are commonly used as masks to select the cropland pixels from satellite datasets for crop conditions assessments, yield estimation, and other downstream analyses.\cite{whitcraft2019no} For example, in the Global Agricultural Monitoring (GLAM) System, a user can assess current season crop conditions by comparing the normalized difference vegetation index (NDVI) time series of the current year (a measure of vegetation condition throughout the year) to that of a typical year or range of years (representing average vegetation conditions).\cite{becker2010monitoring} In Figure \ref{fig:ndvi}, we illustrate how the choice of crop mask can affect the NDVI time series and, thus, the end-user's interpretation of vegetation conditions.
+In Figure \ref{fig:ndvi}, we illustrate how the choice of crop mask can affect the NDVI time series and, thus, the end-user's interpretation of vegetation conditions.
 Each plot shows a time series of the mean NDVI from the MODIS MOD13A1.061 Terra Vegetation Indices 16-Day Global 500m data product, created by masking the image collection using each map and computing the mean of all pixels within the country boundary (panel A) and an administrative level 1 (admin1) region (panel B).
 Admin1 refers to the largest subnational administrative unit within a country, e.g., states in the United States.\cite{faogaul} We chose specific admin1 regions based on areas of high disagreement between maps to highlight discrepancies that may arise due to map differences.
 These plots reveal that GlobCover substantially overestimates crop conditions as measured by NDVI compared to other maps, particularly in Malawi, Tanzania, Rwanda, and Zambia.
 In some countries such as Malawi, Tanzania, and Zambia, most masks result in similar time series, but there is a large spread in others such as Kenya, Mali, and Togo.
 Notably, Kenya had the highest percentage of pixels in agreement across all maps of the 8 countries (Table \ref{tab:agreement}), but the greatest differences between the maps when used as crop masks for vegetation indices.
-This suggests it is important to consider the locations and other characteristics of discrepancies between maps and not just the magnitude of those discrepancies in future work.
-We used the MODIS data product since this is commonly used by current agriculture monitoring systems such as GLAM.\cite{becker2010monitoring} Since the MODIS NDVI data product used has 500 m/pixel resolution, the time series are aggregated using each crop mask resampled to 500 m/pixel resolution to match the NDVI data, thus most of the masks are downscaled to a much coarser resolution than their true resolution.
-If a higher-resolution NDVI data product (such as Landsat or Sentinel-2) were used, we expect the time series resulting from each mask would diverge even more substantially than in the downscaled MODIS time series.